Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Method

 \subsection{Symbolic Search}

-Symbolic regression is a regression analysis technique that has traditionally been used to find closed-form expressions that approximate the relation between target and input variables for a given dataset.
-Typically, this is done by employing a genetic algorithm, which evolves a population of candidate formulas using genetic operations like selection, crossover, and mutation, aiming to find the least complex tree of operators $T$ that maps inputs $X$ to outputs $Y$.
+Symbolic search is primarily used in symbolic regression for finding closed-form expressions that approximate the relation between target and input variables for a given dataset.
+Typically, this is done by employing a genetic algorithm, which evolves a population of candidate formulas using genetic operations like selection, crossover, and mutation, aiming to find the least complex tree of operators $T$ that best maps inputs $X$ to outputs $Y$ according to some objective function.
+This tree consists of a set of nodes, each containing either a number, variable, or a unary or binary operator (see \autoref{fig:method_comparison} (c) for an example tree) that represent a mathematical expression.
 In the context of neural network interpretation, symbolic regression is employed to convert a complex model into an interpretable tree representation.

-In our case, we search for a simple tree $T$ which represents a function $g \in H_g$.
-However, instead of performing regression on a set of prediction targets to find the best fitting function, we search for an analytical expression whose normalized gradients are as close as possible to those of $f$.
+In our case, we search for a symbolic tree $T$ which represents a function $g \in H_{f+}$, meaning, we look for a symbolic concept $g$ within the equivalence class anchored on the neural network $f$.
+During this step we choose a symbolic quantity whose gradient points in the same direction as the gradient of the network $f$.
+Focussing solely on $H_{f+}$ is possible because $H_{f-}$ can be mapped to $H_{f+}$ simply by multiplying each element with $-1$.
+In contrast to symbolic regression, instead of performing regression on a set of prediction targets to find the best fitting function, we search for an analytical expression whose normalized gradients are as close as possible to those of $f$.
 Because of this difference, we refer to this approach as symbolic search instead of symbolic regression.
 Note that this requires that $T$ consists of operators that yield a differentiable function.
+To implement our symbolic search algorithm, we modify the SymbolicRegression.jl module, the backend of the PySR package \cite{Cranmer2023}.

 The objective function we choose is the mean-squared-error (MSE), which measures the distance between the normalized gradients $g_T(\mathbf{x}) = \frac{\nabla T(\mathbf{x})} {\|\nabla T(\mathbf{x}) \|}$, and $g_f(\mathbf{x}) = \frac{\nabla f(\mathbf{x})} {\|\nabla f(\mathbf{x}) \|}$,